-Prior to this, I was a postdoctoral researcher at The University of Western Australia for two years.
+I was previously a Junior Research Fellow at Trinity College, Cambridge, following a postdoctoral research post at The University of Western Australia.
 I read the Mathematical Tripos at Cambridge for both undergraduate and Part III, and stayed at Cambridge for my Ph.D. with Prof. Ray Goldstein on cytoplasmic streaming and self-organisation of active matter.

 Networks pervade nature at many length scales, transporting both physical matter or virtual information.
 Combining network structures with active biological constituents leads to fascinating topologically-dependent global behaviours, which I study through multi-disciplinary modelling approaches.

 Biological systems often rely on the properties of so-called active matter, where many small agents interact to produce behaviour on large scales.
-I am interested in modelling the collective motion and self-organisation of these systems, such as suspensions of molecular motors or bacteria.
+I use continuum models to understand the collective motion and self-organisation of these systems, such as suspensions of molecular motors or bacteria.

 Francis G. Woodhouse, Aden Forrow, Joanna B. Fawcett, and Jörn Dunkel, Proceedings of the National Academy of Sciences (USA) 113, 8200-8205 (2016)

 Bruce S. Gardiner, Francis G. Woodhouse, Thor F. Besier, Alan J. Grodzinsky, David G. Lloyd, Lihai Zhang, and David W. Smith, Annals of Biomedical Engineering 44, 222-233 (2016)